About the Apartment Association of Greater Augusta

 Q. By joining AAGA will members use my services?

-Members are encouraged to use the services of the associates, but are not required.
+Members are encouraged to use the services of the Associate members but are not required.

 Q. Am I required to attend every meeting and event?

-No, you are not required to attend, however to maximize your networking opportunities and build future and maintain current relations, it is highly recommend you attend.
+No, you are not required to attend, however, to maximize your networking opportunities and build future and maintain current relations, it is highly recommended you attend.

 Q. Are you required to join a committee?

-No, you are not required, but joining a committee is one of the best ways to get involved with the association and learn what a vital part the committees roles are for the continued growth and backbone of the organization and play a vital in our continued growth.
+No, you are not required, but joining a committee is one of the best ways to get involved with the association.
+They are the backbone of the organization and play a vital in our continued growth.

 Q. How do I join the Association?